Monthly Tech-Tip from Tony Hansen SignUp

 Ceramic glazes are glasses that have been adjusted to work on and with the clay body they are applied to.

-Glossary Liner glazing
+Glossary Liner Glazing

-How to apply inside and outside glazes to a pottery mug and get them to meet at a clean line at the rim.
+Step-by-step to apply inside and outside glazes to a pottery mug and get them to meet at a clean line at the rim.

 Tests 300F:Ice Water Crazing Test